emproof-com/nyxstone/README.md

 ## Contributing

-If there are any issues with Nyxstone, please report them as an issue.
+We welcome contributions from the community!
+If you encounter any issues with Nyxstone, please feel free to open a GitHub issue.

-If you want to contribute, pick up a github issue and make a pull request.
+If you're interested in contributing directly to the project, you can start by addressing an existing issue and submitting a pull request.
-We are really thankful about any and all contributions to this project!

 ## Contributers